Nelson00011/Tea/README.md

 <!--
 ### TODO stx:
 Future Structure (stx):
+- NavBar
+- Main Page
+-- Carousel with books
+-- Tea Types should be with Descriptions (similar to items to purchased) -- Coffee Types for Warm Beverages?
+-- Picture of Coffee (Stagnant, interactive, or Leads to Book Library)

+- Tea
+-- Consider Finding a Coffee Shop Nearby that Matches the book you want to read?

+Future Design:
 - Include Font from Google Fonts - Alice in Wonderland Themed - Tea Time is Book Time, how do you choose to mark your chapters?
 With a pen or with tea stains?
 - API:
     - Tea -  Carousel of Tea Images, Fun Fact Modules, Tea Filter by Region link to book?